 JoNita is a firm believer in women supporting each other and finds it rewarding when she can help others succeed.
-She takes pride in teaching her four daughters these same values every day.
+She takes pride in teaching her five daughters these same values every day.
 They are her motivation and the reason she continues to push forward and grow.
 JoNita wants to be an example for them of how with hard work, dedication, and the right people at your side, anything is possible.

 Photo by: Elizabeth Ashley & Co

 Co-founder of Networking Women of the Triangle

 Angie “Gigi” Stephenson is a force in business in the Triangle and beyond.
 With a background in program management and an entrepreneurial spirit at her core, Gigi is the founder and owner of two companies and co-owner of a third.
 Her inspiration comes in her passion for supporting women in business and more than 13 years’ experience in Human Resources, Technical Writing, Recruiting, and Program Management.
 She honed her skills and knowledge through supporting a unique range of clients such as the Department of Defense, Department of Justice, US Army Engineer District – Chicago, US Army Central Command, and the Department of Homeland Security.
 Having quickly discovered her love and appreciation for language and culture while managing an immersion contract for the US Air Force, Gigi instinctively launched her own immersion company in 2019, KTM Language Partners.
 KTM currently specializes in planning and managing immersion travel for the DoD, with plans for expansion into the private travel sector, bringing her expertise to any traveler seeking a culturally-rooted, authentic experience abroad.